AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
     <a href="assets/PhotoshopAfterEffectsAwesomenessAdobeMAX2018LabRecap.pdf"><strong>Photoshop + After Effects = Awesomeness: Adobe MAX 2018 Lab Recap (PDF)</strong></a>
     </div>
-    <em>In this hands-on, step- by-step lab, we combined Photoshop with After Effects to create jaw -dropping images and effects suitable for use in any medium</em>
+    <em>In this hands-on, step- by-step lab, we combine Photoshop with After Effects to create jaw -dropping images and effects suitable for use in any medium</em>
     <br>
   </td>
   <td>